georgeblack12/teamProject/README.md

 Within /src/main/java/com/project/cavallo we have the following packages:

-- controller: Package used to get JSONs sent from the client and either store them in the database or send a JSON back to the client
+- controller: Package used to get JSONs sent from the client and either store them in the database or send a JSON back to the client.

 - dao: Package used to make the queries and insert values into the connected database.